Biden Says We Need to ‘Keep Punching’ at the Problem of Domestic Violence

-Well over an hour into November’s lukewarm primary debate, Democratic front-runner Joe Biden provided the heat of embarrassment in answer discussing on-campus violence against women.
+Well over an hour into November’s lukewarm primary debate, Democratic front-runner Joe Biden provided the heat of embarrassment in an answer discussing on-campus violence against women.
 Toward its end, Biden started a sentence on domestic abuse appropriately: “No man has a right to raise a hand to a woman.”
 Then came an unfortunate clause:

 No man has a right to raise a hand to a woman in anger other than in self-defense and that rarely ever occurs.
 And so we have to just change the culture.
 Period.
 And keep punching at it and punching at it and punching at it.